MegaGamer69/russian-roulette/README.md

 Start your server on the LAN service (untested).
 Its recommended that you and other players to use the same LAN server service.
 If you receive a "Lost Connection" error, ensure that the server is started-up.
-Its normal if you does not receive text when run the **GameClient**, i'll fix this.

 ### Commands
 You can run commands, that includes: